sButtons/sbuttons/CONTRIBUTING.md

 - Navigate through this codebase to /assets/js/projects.js
 - In `projects.js` you'd see an array containing objects of projects in the format below.
+- Make sure you reference the link to the project's image or at least a screenshot of the project using sButtons in the projects array
+- The image or screenshot should be placed inside `assets/img/projects` directory.

 ```js
 {